lioia/distributed-pagerank/README.md

 ## Notes

-- When running on localhost, using Docker Compose, the client can connect to the API server directly by the port number: e.g. `:<port>`
 - When running on localhost, using Docker Compose, the MASTER env var, has to be set like this: `<master_service_name>:<master_port>`